Permanent Change of Station

 - Do you have enough money available to pay for expenses until they’re reimbursed?

-- What will your cash flow look like with the change in your pay and the loss of income because your spouse must change jobs?
+- What will your cash flow look like if you need to change jobs or your spouse's pay changes?

 Kellie offers some financial tips to help you survive and thrive during your next PCS.